-Congress mandated federally regulated lenders to require flood insurance for all buildings located in a high-risk Special Flood Hazard Area (SFHA) that have a mortgage.
+Congress mandated federally regulated lenders to require flood insurance for buildings located in a high-risk Special Flood Hazard Area (SFHA) that are collateral for a federally-backed or insured mortgage.
 Because insurance agents agree to sell and service flood insurance to property owners, both agents and lenders are an important part of this strategy.

 How to View and Obtain Flood Maps

-You may view and order copies of the effective maps and other NFIP products through the Map Service Center.
+You may view and download the effective maps and other NFIP products through the FEMA Flood Map Service Center.
 Your local Community Map Repository, usually located in the planning and zoning office, also has copies of flood maps.
-Please call the FEMA Map Information eXchange, toll free at 1-877-FEMA MAP (1-877-336-2627), or e-mail a Map Specialist to determine the location of your Community Map Repository.
+Please contact the FEMA Map Information eXchange, toll free at 1-877-FEMA MAP (1-877-336-2627) or email a Map Specialist at FEMAMapSpecialist@riskmapcds.com to determine the location of your Community Map Repository.